twilio/voice-quickstart-android/README.md

 #### <a name="feature1"></a>WebRTC

-This major version of the SDK is built using Chromium WebRTC for Android.
+The SDK is built using Chromium WebRTC for Android.
 This ensures that over time developers will get the best real-time media streaming capabilities available for Android.
 Additionally, upgrades to new versions of Chromium WebRTC will happen without changing the public API whenever possible.

 #### <a name="feature2"></a>Custom Parameters